To our catalog of available CDs

 Thompson Township

-Rock Ridge Cemetery,
+Rock Ridge Cemetery

 located near Monticello, New York, gravestone inscriptions collected by Gertrude Barber (circa 1930).
 See our Monticello page for more information.
 (Download)